Peter Onumanyi

 Peter Onumanyi is a Nigerian mathematician.
 He was born in 1951 in Okene, Nigeria.
 A graduate of the University of Ibadan and Imperial College, London, he is a fellow and past president of the Mathematical Association of Nigeria.
-He has been the Head of the Mathematics department, Dean of the Faculty of Natural Sciences, and Deputy Vice-chancellor (Academic) of the University of Jos.
+He has been the head of the Mathematics department, dean of the Faculty of Natural Sciences, and deputy vice-chancellor (academic) of the University of Jos.

 Early life and education

 He was born in 1951 in Okene town of Kogi State of Nigeria.
-He attended the RCM primary school, Okene-South and had his secondary education at Government Secondary School, Dekina from where he obtained a division-one in the 1968 West African School Certificate Examination.
+He attended the RCM primary school, Okene-South and had his secondary education at Government Secondary School, Dekina, from where he obtained a division-one in the 1968 West African School Certificate Examination.

 He proceeded to Titcombe College, Egbe, Kogi State for the Higher School Certificate course in 1969.
-Onumanyi later attended the University of Ibadan, where he graduated in Mathematics in 1975 with the B.Sc.
-Hons.
-Degree.
-Thereafter, he obtained the M.Sc. and Ph.D (Numerical Analysis) degrees from the Imperial College of Science and Technology, University of London in 1979 and 1981, respectively.
+Onumanyi later attended the University of Ibadan, where he graduated in mathematics in 1975 with the B.Sc.
+Hons. degree.
+Thereafter, he obtained the M.Sc. and PhD (numerical analysis) degrees from the Imperial College of Science and Technology, University of London in 1979 and 1981, respectively.
 He obtained his M.Sc. degree with “a mark of distinction” at the Imperial College, London.

 Academic career and PhD supervision

-Onumanyi has taught and carried out research in Mathematics at the department of Mathematics, University of Ilorin, Ilorin, Kwara State of Nigeria (1982–1992), University of Jos, Jos, Plateau State of Nigeria (1992–2004).
-He has supervised eight students that have obtained Ph.D degree in Numerical Analysis and over twenty-five for the M.Sc. degree in Numerical Analysis.
+Onumanyi has taught and carried out research in mathematics at the department of Mathematics, University of Ilorin, Ilorin, Kwara State of Nigeria (1982–1992), University of Jos, Jos, Plateau State of Nigeria (1992–2004).
+He has supervised eight students that have obtained PhD degree in numerical analysis and over twenty-five for the M.Sc. degree in numerical analysis.

-The University of Jos appointed a Senior Lecturer in 1992 and a Professor of Mathematics in 1993 and he is still very active in research and paper writing.
-He has forty scientific publications in Journals across Africa, Europe, Japan and USA.
+The University of Jos appointed a senior lecturer in 1992 and a professor of mathematics in 1993 and he is still very active in research and paper writing.
+He has forty scientific publications in Journals across Africa, Europe, Japan and US.